A Step By Step Guide for Foreigners to Start a Business in Singapore

 A Private Limited Company (Pte Ltd) is the most common and preferred structure for foreign entrepreneurs due to limited liability and tax benefits.

-While company ownership is allowed without a visa, you’ll need an Employment Pass or EntrePass to actively manage or work for the business in Singapore actively.
+While company ownership is allowed without a visa, you’ll need an Employment Pass or EntrePass to actively manage or work for the business in Singapore.